Field Note · Operating Economics

 It can help someone with that knowledge build faster.
 It cannot substitute for the knowledge itself.

 The tech giants have already made several of what might have been PF TECH's early product ideas obsolete.
 They will make more.
-General-purpose AI tools commoditize general-purpose problems at a pace that no small operator can match.
+General-purpose AI tools commoditise general-purpose problems at a pace that no small operator can match.
 The defensible position is not in building another general tool.
 It is in the specific intersection where general AI tools fail: the intersection of AI capability, information management discipline, non-profit operational knowledge, governance and risk frameworks, and sector-specific regulatory compliance.

 That intersection is what PF TECH occupies, and what TERN is built for.
 It is also what the Mission Multiplier Program is designed to cultivate in practitioners across the sector.